Houston Cougars: Basketball

+In the modern era, the Cougars have re-established themselves as a national powerhouse under head coach Kelvin Sampson.
+Houston reached the Final Four in 2021, their first trip to the national semifinals since 1984.
+After moving to the Big 12 Conference in 2023, the Cougars quickly proved competitive.
+They captured regular-season conference titles in both 2024 and 2025; in the latter season they won the Big 12 tournament title and advanced to the national championship game.
+Known for their defensive intensity and physical style of play, the Cougars have consistently finished near the top of national defensive rankings.
+This resurgence has made Houston one of the most respected programs in college basketball today.

+The women's team has made the NCAA Tournament in 1988, 1992, 2004, 2005, and 2011.

 Football

 UH fielded its first varsity intercollegiate football team in 1946.
 The Houston Cougars football team currently competes in the NCAA Division I Football Bowl Subdivision.
 After completing 18 seasons in C-USA in 2012, the Cougars joined the American Athletic Conference in 2013.

 The team played its home games at Robertson Stadium before it was closed and demolished after the 2012 season.
 The Cougars divided their home schedule in their first AAC season between Reliant Stadium and BBVA Compass Stadium; the new TDECU Stadium opened on the Robertson Stadium site in 2014.

-The Cougars are coached by Dana Holgorsen, who was named head coach in January 2019 following the firing on December 30, 2018, of Major Applewhite, under whom the team had gone 0–3 in bowl games, including a 70–14 loss to Army.